FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

  12.728000   0.008000  12.736000 ( 12.751313)
 ```

-Don't look at the absolute numbers, they're going to change based on the programming language, what's happening on the system during a benchmark run and CPU horsepower.
+Don't look at the absolute numbers, they're going to change based on the programming language, what's happening on the system during a benchmark run, and CPU horsepower.
 Instead, focus on the ratios.
 RSA encoding took approximately 9 times as long as HMAC encoding.
 ECC took almost two and a half times as long to encode and twice as long to decode.
 The code is [available](https://github.com/FusionAuth/fusionauth-example-ruby-jwt/blob/master/benchmark_algos.rb) if you'd like to take a look.
 Symmetric signatures are faster than asymmetric options.

 However, the shared secret required for options like HMAC has security implications.
 The token consumer can create a JWT indistinguishable from a token built by the creator, because both have access to the algorithm and the shared secret.